capmeth/acid/docsite/docs/configuration/markdown.md

 title: string
 ```

 When not specified, the **Capital Cased** name of the file is used (e.g. `getting-started.md` becomes "Getting Started").
 This setting is ignored for example files.
-Also ignored for `section.*.main` documents when the section already has a `title`.
+Also ignored for `section.*.overview` documents when the section already has a `title`.

 ## tocDepth